Endgame (play): Characters

-Samuel Beckett said that in his choice of character's names, he had in mind the word "hammer" and the word "nail" in English, French and German respectively, "clou" and "nagel".
+Samuel Beckett said that in his choice of character's names, he had in mind the word "hammer" and the word "nail" (clou in French; Nagel in German).

-Beckett was an avid chess player, and the term endgame refers to the ending phase of a chess game.
-The play is dimly visible as a kind of metaphorical chess, albeit with limited symbolic meaning.
-Hamm at one point says "My kingdom for a knight-man!".
-Hamm, limited in his movement, resembles the king piece on a chess board, and Clov, who moves for him, a knight.
+Beckett was an avid chess player, and the term endgame refers to the final phase of a chess game.
+The play can be vaguely seen as a kind of metaphorical chess game, albeit with limited symbolic meaning.
+Hamm says at one point, "My kingdom for a knight-man!"
+Limited in his movement, Hamm resembles the king on a chessboard, and Clov, who moves for him, a knight.